5 Retaining Wall Drainage Requirements to Know

 At Pacific Pavers, filter fabric is combined with other drainage techniques to create durable, low-maintenance retaining walls.
 This thoughtful integration ensures a reliable drainage system that stands the test of time.

-5. Drainage Aggregate Layer
+5. Create a Drainage Aggregate Layer

 The drainage aggregate layer is a critical component in any retaining wall drainage system.
 Made up of angular crushed stone, this layer is placed directly behind the wall to create a permeable pathway for water.
 By allowing water to flow away efficiently, it helps reduce hydrostatic pressure, which can otherwise compromise the wall’s stability.
 This layer works hand-in-hand with weep holes and perforated pipes, ensuring the entire drainage system operates effectively.